TextLayer/vaul/README.md

 - **Seamless AI Integration**: Integrate tool calls with AI systems like OpenAI's GPT.
 - **Toolkit Management**: Organize and manage collections of tools with the Toolkit class.
 - **Documentation Generation**: Create beautiful markdown tables of your tools with `to_markdown()` to keep system prompts in sync with your toolkit.
+- **OpenAPI Integration**: Import tools from any OpenAPI specification, with support for authentication and operation filtering.
+- **MCP Server Support**: Connect to Model Context Protocol servers to access external tools via HTTP/SSE or stdio.
+- **Unified Tool Registry**: Combine local functions, OpenAPI endpoints, and MCP tools in a single toolkit.
 - **Customizable**: Define custom actions and manage them with ease.

 ## Installation